PongchanokWisut/Kokoabassplayer.github.io/README.md

 ## Welcome to my Portfolio

 My name is Nuttapong Buttprom, I am  a musician and data science learner.
 It's nice to meet you, and here are some of my contributions and my passion for data science.
+You can download my workbook(if data is not confidential) for more details on creating it in the bottom right corner of the chart.
 Enjoy

 ### Dashboard